Stop Project Sail

 Citizens for Rural Coweta

-The campus will encompass 831 acres with 13 large data center warehouses.
-Each building will measure 378,000 square feet, totaling more than 4.9 million square feet- larger than the Mall of Georgia.
 The proposed data center will sit between Wagers Mill Road and Welcome to Sargent Road in a rural residential part of Coweta.
 This area is currently zoned Rural Conservation.
-Atlas Development LLC, the company behind the project, has requested this property be re-zoned to Light Industrial to accommodate the project.
+Prologis, the San Fransico based company behind the project, has requested this property be re-zoned to Light Industrial to accommodate the project.

 Western Coweta is one of the last rural areas in our county.